 - 1. A completed application for admission form. - 2.
 A completed Virginia Residency Form.
 Official transcripts from all high schools, colleges, and universities attended.
-If the student has been out of high school ten (10) years or more, high school transcripts are not required for admission to the College; however, certain programs may require high school transcripts for admission.
+If the student has been out of high school ten (10) years or more, high school transcripts are not required for admission to the College; however, certain programs may require high school transcripts for admission. - 3.
 Program-placed students normally are required to take an appropriate placement test.
-The test is administered in the College's Learning Assistance Center.
+The COMPASS Assessment is administered in the Wyatt Building.
+Contact the College's Counseling Office for the location, testing times, and to schedule an appointment to take the assessment.

-Non-Curricula Admission:
+Non-Curricula Admission: (Applies to non-program-placed students)

-(For non-program-placed students):